brianmcmillan/guides/08 System metrics collectd.md

 #Raspbian master image creation
-##Part 07 - System metrics collection
+##Part 08 - System metrics collection with Collectd
 ###Image requirements
 Uses the image created in Part 06 - Setting up monitoring
 ###Copy a master image to a new SD card (Optional)